-POCA provides certain authorities with the power to freeze and forfeit monies held in bank and building society accounts and to forfeit cash in summary proceedings.
+The POCA provides certain authorities with the power to freeze and forfeit monies held in bank and building society accounts and to forfeit cash in summary proceedings.

-An account freezing order (AFrO) may be made where there are reasonable grounds to suspect that money (being a minimum of $\pounds 1,000$) held in a bank account is recoverable property or intended for use in unlawful conduct.
+An account freezing order (AFrO) may be made by the court where there are reasonable grounds to suspect that money (being a minimum of £1,000) held in a bank account is recoverable property or intended for use in unlawful conduct.
 An AFrO may last up to two years.

-Where an AFrO is in place, the court may make an account forfeiture order (AFO) or an account forfeiture notice (AFN) in respect of the frozen account.
+Where an AFrO is in place, the court may make an account forfeiture order (AFO) in respect of the frozen account.
 An AFO allows all or part of the funds in the account frozen under the AFrO to be forfeited to law enforcement.
 An AFrO can be obtained on the basis of suspicion, but there is a higher bar for forfeiture.
 To grant an AFO, the court must be satisfied, on the balance of probabilities, that the money or part of it represents the proceeds of crime, or is intended by any person for use in unlawful conduct.
-An AFN involves a more administrative process that law enforcement can use.
+As an alternative process, an account forfeiture notice may be issued by the enforcement authority, without involvement of the court, where it is satisfied that funds in the frozen account are either recoverable property or are intended to be used in unlawful conduct.
+The funds will be forfeited unless an objection is received within a specified period (of at least 30 days), an application for forfeiture is made, or the relevant AFrO is set aside by the court.